Soccer's rules and regulations are maintained and updated annually by an organization known as IFAB (the International Football Association Board).

 Rule 5: The Referee

-The Referee is the authority on the field, and their decision is the law and, ultimately, final.
+The referee is the ultimate decision-making authority on the field.
+Their decisions and actions are final and should be respected.
 Only they have the power to start and stop playing or decide when disciplinary action needs to be initiated against a player or official.
+All decisions are based on the laws and the ‘spirit of the game’.

 Rule 6: Assistant Referees and other Match Officials

-The major professional leagues will also have a 4th official as well, positioned on the half-way line, responsible for overseeing the substitution process and signaling to the crowd the amount of additional time that is likely to be played at the end of each half.
+The major professional leagues will also have a 4th official who is responsible for overseeing the substitution process and ball replacements.
+They also state to the crowd the amount of additional time that the referee adds at the end of each half.

-In some competitions, such as the Champions League and the Europa League, there will be two further assistant referees, each of whom is positioned on one of the goal lines, who are responsible for observing incidents that occur near the goals.
+In some competitions, such as the Champions League and the Europa League, there will be two further assistant referees.
+They are positioned on each of the goal lines and are responsible for observing incidents that occur near the goals.

 The advent of technology has also seen the increasing introduction of Video Assistant Referees (VAR).
-These are officials based remotely who will watch replays of significant incidents on television, such as penalty appeals, and advise the Referee on the pitch whether they have made the correct decision.
-VAR is used where leagues and local teams have the technology and financial resources to support its use.
+These are officials based remotely who will watch replays of significant incidents like penalty appeals on television.
+They advise the referee on the field on the decisions taken.

 Rule 7: The Duration of the Match